freeCodeCamp/freeCodeCamp/seed/README.md

 `npm run unpack` extracts challenges into separate files for easier viewing and editing.
 The files are `.gitignore`d and will *not* be checked in, and all mongo seed importing will keep using the existing system; this is essentially a tool for editing `challenge.json` files.
 These HTML files are self-contained and run their own tests -- open a browser JS console to see the test results.

 `npm run repack` gathers up the unpacked/edited HTML files into challenge-block JSON files.
-Use `git diff` to see the changes
+Use `git diff` to see the changes.

+When editing the unpacked files, you must only edit lines between comment fences like `<!--description-->` and `<!--end-->`.
+In descriptions, you can insert a paragraph break with `<!--break-->`.

+Unpacked lines that begin with `//--JSON:` are parsed and inserted verbatim.

 ## Links